Xilinx/Vitis-Tutorials/Vitis_HLS/Feature_Tutorials/01-using_code_analyzer/README.md

 This tutorial shows you how to use the pre-synthesis feature called Code Analyzer for the Vitis High-Level Synthesis tool flow.

 It is assumed that you are familiar with the Vitis High-Level Synthesis (shortened Vitis HLS or VHLS) tool flow.
-Code Analyzer requires the same setup as for C-Simulation for an HLS component so you can follow the [getting started with Vitis HLS Components tutorial][GH_Getting_started_VHLS] to familiarize yourself with this process.
+Code Analyzer requires the same setup as for C-Simulation for an HLS component so you can follow the [getting started with Vitis HLS Components tutorial](https://docs.amd.com/access/sources/ftml/topic?isLatest=true&url=Vitis-Tutorials-Getting-Started&resourceid=docs_Vitis_HLS_README_Vitis_HLS&ft:locale=en-US) to familiarize yourself with this process.

 Vitis Code Analyzer helps you investigate your design efficiency and get a performance estimation before running the VHLS C-Synthesis compilation.
 It uses a C-Testbench from the C-Simulation setup to dynamically analyze your design and extract data volume and movement as well as estimate transaction interval to investigate the performance; the data is presented as a graph.

-The documentation about Code Analyzer can be found in the [VHLS User Guide UG1399][VHLS_UG1399].
+The documentation about Code Analyzer can be found in the *Vitis High-Level Synthesis User Guide* ([UG1399](https://docs.amd.com/access/sources/dita/map?isLatest=true&url=ug1399-vitis-hls&ft:locale=en-US)).

 ## Before You Begin